-Intent TR 1.3 - Complete Streets-
+Intent TR 1.3 - Complete Streets.

-The multimodal transportation system shall enable City residents the opportunity to live and travel utilizing an integrated, intermodal transportation system based on complete streets design principles as well as the latest technological innovations and trends including sharing of vehicles, alternative energy source vehicles, micromobility, low speed vehicles, and bicycles.
-Not all complete streets are on primary streets and not all primary streets are complete streets.
+The multimodal transportation system shall enable City residents the opportunity to live and travel utilizing an integrated, intermodal transportation system based on complete streets design principles and the latest technological innovations and trends including sharing of vehicles, alternative energy source vehicles, low speed vehicles and bicycles.

-Strategy TR 1.3.1 - Complete Streets - Defined Established
+Strategy TR 1.3.1 - Complete Streets - Defined

-The City shall establish and implement complete streets to simultaneously accommodate users (pedestrians, bicyclists, transit riders, and motorists) of all ages and abilities, improve public health and safety, active mobility, and environmental quality.
+The City shall establish and implement complete streets in order to simultaneously accommodate users (pedestrians, bicyclists, transit riders, and motorists) of all ages and abilities, improve public health and safety, active mobility and environmental quality.

-Complete Streets elements are understood to include, but are not limited to, the following:
+Complete Streets elements are understood to include but not limited to the following.
+Figure TR-6 provides examples of possible complete streets components.